-As a followup, they manually coded 400 more queries to compare to those results, and note that their accuracy in classification was about 74 percent.
-They tell us that within the remainding queries, “the user intent is generally vague or multi-faceted, pointing to the need to for probabilistic classification.”
+As a followup, they manually coded 400 more queries to compare to those results and note that their accuracy in classification was about 74 percent.
+They tell us that within the remaining queries, “the user intent is generally vague or multi-faceted, pointing to the need for probabilistic classification.”

 As part of this process, they defined characteristics for the different types of queries: informational, transactional, and navigational.
 For example, here are a few of the characteristics that they noticed for informational queries:

 - Uses question words (i.e., “ways to,” “how to,” “what is,” etc.)